- Medicare provides coverage for many cystic fibrosis treatments and medications.

 Home medical equipment

-Some common covered equipment includes:
+Common covered equipment includes:

-- at-home oxygen therapy, including, oxygen tanks, tubing, and other supplies
+- at-home oxygen therapy, including oxygen tanks, tubing, and other supplies

 - nebulizer machines